 After that, charter a habal-habal to take you up to Barangay Blanca Aurora.
 Then, ride a canoe or boat and experience upstream canoeing until you reach the drop off area.
 Then you have to hike for almost an hour to reach Pinipisakan Falls.

-I have no idea how much you’ll spend on DIY (do it yourself ) basis when going to Pinipisakan Falls, but if you like a hassle-free adventure, book your tour with Trexplore the Adventures in the amount of Php 5,000.00 ($100.00) which already includes the following :
+I have no idea how much you’ll spend on DIY (do it yourself ) basis when going to Pinipisakan Falls, but if you like a hassle-free adventure, book your tour with Trexplore the Adventures in the amount of Php 5,000.00 ($100.00 day tour only) which already includes the following :

 - Life vests/wetsuits